American Red Cross, Louisville Area Chapter

 Personal Counseling Service, Inc.

-Provides mental health counseling, groups, psychological testing and evaluation to all ages in 12 Indiana counties and four Kentucky counties.
+Provides mental health counseling, music therapy, and outreach programs to all ages in 12 Indiana counties and four Kentucky counties.

 Serves individuals with developmental challenges including children's services, adult recreational and educational day programs, employment programs and services, interpreting services, and residential supports.